imperial-genomics-facility/igf-pipeline-help/analysis_pipelines.md

 <h1>Data Analysis Pipelines</h1>

-We now support running lots of community provided pipelines for the projects which are sequenced by us.
+We now support running lots of community provided and vendor supplied pipelines for projects which are sequenced by us.

 <div class="table-responsive">